m0442/imooaaz/README.md

 I’m **Moaaz Afifi**, a cybersecurity enthusiast passionate about **ethical hacking**, **vulnerability research**, and **real-world security testing**.

-This blog is my curated space to document what I learn, build, and discover.
+This blog is a structured space where I document what I learn, build, and explore in the field of cybersecurity.

-From bug bounty writeups and CTF labs to recon tools and field notes — everything here reflects my mindset as an ethical hacker and lifelong learner.
+It includes practical insights from bug bounty reports, CTF challenges, and independent research — as well as tools, notes, and techniques that reflect my mindset as an ethical hacker committed to continuous growth and hands-on learning.

 ---